prometheusresearch/rios/docs/source/web_form_specification.rst

     How old is <<Parameter subject_name this subject>>?

   The first token after the ``Parameter`` keyword is the name of the parameter to insert into the text.
-If the parameter does not exist, then the token(s) after the parameter name are inserted into the text.
+If the parameter does not exist or is null, then the token(s) after the parameter name are inserted into the text.
 If nothing is listed after the parameter name, then nothing is inserted.

   If ``subject_name`` was set to "Jason" then the two examples would both look like::